Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/1_2-Intro_to_LA_2.md

 u \cdot v = |u| |v| \cos \theta
 $$

 Thus intuitively, inner product should be *invariant* under change of basis, which does not change the vectors at all.
-Now let us verify it (as a good exercise of matrix multiplication and Einstein summation rule).
+Now let us verify it (this is a good exercise of matrix multiplication and Einstein summation rule).

 Under the old basis: